-Required for all first-year political science graduate students.
-This course provides an in-depth overview of the nature of inquiry in the social sciences.
-The focus is on research design: how to identify an interesting and important question, how to design and execute sound research strategies to generate convincing results, and how to present them effectively.
+Required for all first-year political science Ph.D. students.
+This course begins with a discussion about the nature of inquiry, the relationship between theory and the empirical world, complex causal structures, and the tensions between ontology and methodology in the social sciences.
+The second part examines several popular methods (e.g, ethnography, comparative historical analysis, process tracing, large-N analysis, experiments) through applied examples.
+The third part focuses on research design: how to identify an interesting and important question, how to design and execute sound research strategies to generate convincing results, and how to present them effectively.

 Graduate seminar in comparative politics.
 This course surveys important questions driving research in the fields of regimes, regime change, and authoritarian politics. students will learn to identify interesting research questions and execute sound research designs.

 Introduction to Comparative Politics (spring 2022, fall 2021, spring 2021)

 This course introduces students to important questions, theories, and concepts in comparative politics, as well as basic tools of comparative political analysis.
 It explores competing theoretical explanations for important phenomena in world politics, such as economic development, democratization, democratic breakdown, social revolution, populism and nationalism, redistribution, and political violence.
 It also explores debates about the role of political institutions, states, civil society, and identity in shaping political outcomes.
 These theoretical debates are examined through an analysis of cases from across the globe, including Africa, the Americas, Asia, Europe, Latin America, and the Middle East.
 It also examines the United States in comparative perspective.

 Political Economy of Development (fall 2021)